opendilab/LightZero/README.md

 We are actively working towards extending this support to the `Windows` platform.
 Your patience during this transition is greatly appreciated.

+## Installation with Docker

+We also provide a Dockerfile that sets up an environment with all dependencies needed to run the LightZero library.
+This Docker image is based on Ubuntu 20.04 and installs Python 3.8, along with other necessary tools and libraries.
+Here's how to use our Dockerfile to build a Docker image, run a container from this image, and execute LightZero code inside the container.
+1. **Download the Dockerfile**: The Dockerfile is located in the root directory of the LightZero repository.
+Download this [file](https://github.com/opendilab/LightZero/blob/main/Dockerfile) to your local machine.
+2. **Prepare the build context**: Create a new empty directory on your local machine, move the Dockerfile into this directory, and navigate into this directory.
+This step helps to avoid sending unnecessary files to the Docker daemon during the build process.
+    ```bash
+    mkdir lightzero-docker
+    mv Dockerfile lightzero-docker/
+    cd lightzero-docker/
+    ```
+3. **Build the Docker image**: Use the following command to build the Docker image.
+This command should be run from inside the directory that contains the Dockerfile.
+    ```bash
+    docker build -t ubuntu-py38-lz:latest -f ./Dockerfile .
+    ```
+4. **Run a container from the image**: Use the following command to start a container from the image in interactive mode with a Bash shell.
+    ```bash
+    docker run -dit --rm ubuntu-py38-lz:latest /bin/bash
+    ```
+5. **Execute LightZero code inside the container**: Once you're inside the container, you can run the example Python script with the following command:
+    ```bash
+    python ./LightZero/zoo/classic_control/cartpole/config/cartpole_muzero_config.py
+    ```

 [comment]: <> (- [AlphaGo Zero]&#40;https://www.nature.com/articles/nature24270&#41; )

 ## Quick Start